Root canal therapy (RCT) is treatment of the infected nerve of a tooth.

 To maximise longevity, it is recommended the RCT-treated tooth be protected with either a restoration (a filling) or a crown.

 If you’re experiencing pain or discomfort from a particular tooth, a checkup with one of our dentists will identify the cause of the problem and whether RCT is an appropriate treatment.

 RCT is most suitable when the affected tooth can be realistically saved for the long term.
 Assuming the tooth in question is not severely damaged, cracked or decayed and the surrounding gum is relatively healthy, root canal therapy is generally recommended.

 This treatment is normally unsuitable where the tooth is beyond saving, in cases of severe infection, or when the tooth is badly damaged or likely to fall out later due to poor gum health.
 For patients on a tight budget, extraction is a more affordable option.
 If extraction is planned, serious consideration should be given to whether the gap thus created would need to be filled later.

 Root canal therapy falls within the specialist field of endodontics.
-Hence, the key consideration is who should perform the procedure: a general dentist or a registered specialist?
 While Core Dental Group’s general dentists do perform RCT routinely, we always recommend an endodontist in more complex cases so as to reduce the risk of complications.

 At Core Dental you are assured of the best possible treatment by our specialist endodontist Dr Greg Tilley.